Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

-The folders contain a collection of Python and MicroPython code examples for Raspberry Pi and Raspberry Pi Pico projects.
+This repository contains a collection of (Micro)Python code examples and programs for Raspberry Pi and Raspberry Pi Pico projects.
 C-Code and compiled code such as .uf2-files is added for certain Pico projects.

-Comments and names of variables etc. will be partially in German.
-Sorry for that :-).

 ## Projects